Museum at the Armoury Innsbruck

 The Armoury consists of a two-wing building with narrow interconnecting sections, surrounding an inner courtyard.
 In 1973, it was opened as a museum and represents today an outpost of the Tyrolean State Museum Ferdinandeum: The Museum at the Armoury features its Historical and Technical Collection, with topics such as geology and mineralogy, and the history of economy and politics, including mining and Reformation as well as the Tyrolean freedom fights of 1809.

 Among the highlights of this Zeughaus (Armoury) are the Mining Book of Schwaz from 1556, the first road map of Europe from 1520, and the big globes of Peter Anich from the 18th century.
-Also different rooms of the historic building can be admired.
-The permanent exhibition will be rebuilt until April 2024.
-After reopening, it will show the tension between the landscape and the location of the historic Tyrol in the middle of Europe and the people who live and lived here.
+The permanent exhibition was rebuilt and reopened in April 2024 and offers now new approaches and interactive stations: It shows the tension between the landscape and the location of the historic Tyrol in the middle of Europe and the people who live and lived here.

 Contact info